 A CE is the first threshold of NEPA analysis for a proposed Federal action.
-The NEPA regulations account for projects that are sufficiently minor in scope and effect so that neither an EA nor an EIS needs to be prepared.
-For these types of projects, OSMRE has created and received approval from CEQ for a CE for certain types of AML projects.
-This CE is contained in the DOI Departmental Manual (DM), Chapter 13 [516 DM 13.5 (33)], and applies to AML projects that meet the following criteria:
+The NEPA regulations allow for projects that meet certain criteria and are sufficiently minor in scope and effect to be categorically excluded so that neither an EA nor an EIS is required.
+For these types of projects, OSMRE has created and received approval from CEQ for a CE.
+This CE is contained in the DOI Departmental Manual (DM), Chapter 13 [516 DM 13.5 (33)] and applies to AML reclamation projects that meet specific criteria.